AmrayevRRtr/wsp/README.md

 - Run commands from the **project root** so `DataBase/Users.bin` resolves correctly.
 - `Users.bin` is runtime data; you may add `DataBase/*.bin` to `.gitignore` if you do not want local DB files in Git.

-## License

-No license specified — default copyright applies unless you add one.